MatejGolian/accessibilityOverlay/README.md

 overlay.reset() ; Reset the overlay object to its initial state
 ```
 ## Defined Classes
+Here is a list of all classes currently defined in the "accessibilityOverlay.ahk" file:
 * accessibilityOverlay - Creates an overlay object that can serve as a container for other controls.
 * customControl - Creates a completely custom control that does absolutely nothing on its own (instead it relies on the 2 custom functions specified).
 * customButton - Creates a button that only uses a label and 2 custom actions when it gets focused or activated.
-* hotspotButton - Creates a button that clicks the mouse coordinates specified up on activation and optionally triggers custom functions.
+* hotspotButton - Creates a button that clicks the mouse coordinates specified up on activation and optionally triggers extra functions up on focus and/or activation.
-* graphicButton - Creates a button that looks for images and reports an error if the specified graphics are not found.
+* graphicButton - Creates a button that looks for images, reports an error if the specified graphics are not found and optionally triggers extra functions up on focus and/or activation.
 * tabControl - Creates an element for attaching tabs on to.
-* hotspotTab - Creates a tab that clicks the mouse coordinates specified up on focus and optionally triggers custom functions.
+* hotspotTab - Creates a tab that clicks the mouse coordinates specified and optionally triggers an extra function up on focus.
-* graphicTab - Creates a tab that looks for images and reports an error if the specified graphics are not found.
+* graphicTab - Creates a tab that looks for images, reports an error if the specified graphics are not found and optionally triggers an extra function up on focus.